 - “Overprovision of support was a greater risk factor for marital decline than underprovision.”[v]

 So, again, be curious about your spouse.
-Always watch and learn their preferences.
-I know that you want to be the support your spouse needs so find out what they like and how much they like and be prepared to give it when needed!
+Always watch and learn about their preferences.
+I know that you want to be the support your spouse needs to find out what they like and how much they like and be prepared to give it when needed!

 How To Provide Support

 If you need some help in figuring this all out, we’ve got a great “Support Guidelines” PDF for you.
 Take it to your next discussion and talk to your spouse about doing this.
 Yes, you may feel a little sheepish taking a worksheet to your discussion, but I know your spouse wants to feel supported in a way that actually makes him/her feel known and loved and cared for.
 So, put your fears aside and have that conversation.

 [i] Laura S. Porter et al., “Partner-Assisted Emotional Disclosure for Patients with GI Cancer: Results from a Randomized Controlled Trial,” Cancer 115, no. 18 Suppl (September 15, 2009): 4326–38, doi:10.1002/cncr.24578.

 [ii] Carolyn E. Cutrona et al., “Optimally Matching Support and Perceived Spousal Sensitivity,” Journal of Family Psychology 21, no. 4 (December 2007): 754.